okn77/SampleService/README.md

 __CVE__:Common Vulnerabilities and Exposures

-The tool can be used like sonarqube
+The tool can be used like sonarqube.
+It is useful as it tells about vulnerability and how to fix it.

    ```
 docker run --rm -v /var/run/docker.sock:/var/run/docker.sock -v $HOME/Library/Caches:/root/.cache/ aquasec/trivy:0.32.1 image openjdk